phac-nml/biohansel/docs/source/user-docs/output.rst

 Refposition
 """""""""""
 Displays the numerical position of the k-mer/k-mers SNP in the reference genome.
-This information is also found in the description of the k-mer in the subtyping schemes Fasta file.
+This information is also found in the description of the k-mer in the genotyping schemes Fasta file.

-Subtype
+Genotype
-"""""""
+""""""""
-Shows the consensus subtype of the sample as determined by the analysis.
+Shows the consensus genotype of the sample as determined by the analysis.

-This column can display a single positive subtype, a list of positive subtypes, or no subtype depending on the results.
+This column can display a single positive genotype, a list of positive genotypes, or no genotype depending on the results.

 is_pos_kmer
 """""""""""
-Is the k-mer in question a positive k-mer/target for specific subtype?
+Is the k-mer in question a positive k-mer/target for specific genotype?

 1. TRUE - the positive SNP has been found in the sample